Connection lost. Please refresh the page.

 Blood supply

-The posterior pericallosal (splenial) artery usually is a branch of the posterior cerebral artery but its origin is variable.
-It bifurcates into an inferior and a superior branch, which supply the inferior and superior part of the splenium respectively.
+The posterior pericallosal (splenial) artery, typically a branch of the posterior cerebral artery, bifurcates into an inferior and a superior branch, which supply the inferior and superior part of the splenium respectively.
 The superior branch usually anastomoses with the pericallosal artery.

 You can test yourself on the arteries of the brain with our quiz.